talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

-### Implementation with GitHub Action
+### Implementation with GitHub Actions

 #### Terminology

-Workflow: In the official documentation a workflow is defined as: "A workflow is a configurable automated process that will execute one or more jobs.
+A Workflow: In the official documentation a workflow is defined as  "a configurable automated process that will execute one or more jobs.
 It is set up via a yaml file
 https://docs.github.com/fr/actions/using-workflows/about-workflows

-action: "Actions are individual tasks that you can combine to create jobs and customize your workflow." https://docs.github.com/fr/actions/creating-actions/about-custom-actions
+Action: "Actions are individual tasks that you can combine to create jobs and customize your workflow." https://docs.github.com/fr/actions/creating-actions/about-custom-actions

-####  first connection
+####  First connection

-GitHub Action is the integrated continuous integration tool of GitHUb.
+GitHub Actions is the CI tool of GitHUb.
-It is accessible from the Action button in a toolbar
+This CI is accessible from the Action button in a toolbar
 ![github_action_menu.png](github_action_menu.png)

-At first access, GithUb Action displays a workflow proposal according to your project.
+During the first access, GithUb Actions displays a workflow proposal according to your project.
 In our case we have selected the java with gradle workflow.

 ![github_action_gradle.png](github_action_gradle.png)

-Once selected our workflow, we are redirected on the editor proposing us a default file.
+Once we have selected our workflow, we are redirected to the editor proposing us a default file.
-It is possible to modify it and save it on a specific branch; In order to easily test the CICD without having to push on develop, it is possible to define the name of the working branch dna sla part push.
+It is possible to modify it and save it on a specific branch; In order to easily test the CICD without having to push on develop.
+It is possible to define the name of the working branch in the part push.

 ![github_action_gradle_file.png](github_action_gradle_file.png)